 This morning as I logged onto Facebook

 , I came upon this image.
 Having followed the Boston marathon and MIT shooting coverage initially, I lost some interest when it came down to the “hunt.”
 As much as justice matters to me, so does tact and class, and the sensationalism of manhunts always leaves me uncomfortable.
-I also knew it would be a matter of time before the political rhetoric would change from the victims and wounded to the demographic factors of the suspects—namely race and religion
+I also knew it would be a matter of time before the political rhetoric would change from the victims and wounded to the demographic factors of the suspects—namely race

 .
 And alas, it has.

 However, what struck me most about this image posted above was the Facebook page it came from, “Too Informed to Vote Republican.”
 I wondered about this, recalling an old journal article I’d come across when studying anti-Islamic attitudes post 9/11.
 The paper referenced a correlation between conservatism and low intelligence.
 Uncertain of its origin, I located a thought-provoking article published in one of psychology’s top journals, Psychological Science, which in essence confirms this.

 Hodson and Busseri (2012) found in a correlational study that lower intelligence in childhood is predictive of greater racism in adulthood, with this effect being mediated (partially explained) through conservative ideology.
 They also found poor abstract reasoning skills were related to homophobic attitudes which was mediated through authoritarianism and low levels of intergroup contact.